Monday, October 31, 2022

 (April 21, 1926 – September 8, 2022)

-Throughout the day of the death of Queen Elizabeth II of Great Britain on September 8, 2022, I was largely unaware of it because I was at the location of my job all afternoon and evening with no way of knowing since I only have a flip phone, and no one mentioned it.
-I assumed that it would just be another mundane day and I couldn’t wait to get back to my apartment to relax and start my weekend.
-I had no plans to make.
-When I finally made it back long past midnight, I logged onto twitter, and it was then that I learned that The Queen had died.
+On September 8, 2022, the world changed.
+Queen Elizabeth II of Great Britain died, and though I was largely unaware of it throughout the day, the news struck me late that night.
+I had been at work with no way of knowing; I only have a flip phone, and no one mentioned it.
+I assumed it would be another mundane day, eager to return home and start my weekend.
+But past midnight, when I finally logged onto Twitter, I learned the news: the Queen was gone.

-I was initially surprised that she had passed away.
-After all, her mother lived to be 101 years of age and I thought that she would do the same.
-Just before I went to work, I read on a post on twitter that the Queen was “resting comfortably” at Balmoral Castle in Scotland while under medical supervision.
-I saw a reply to that post mentioning that ““resting comfortably” meant that they were preparing for the end.
-I hoped that it wasn’t true, and she would live for at least a few more years.
-Alas, it was not to be.
-I know that death comes to us all, but I can’t imagine the world without her.
-I’m still in my thirties and she has reigned my entire life.
+I was surprised.
+Her mother had lived to 101, and I thought she might do the same.
+Earlier in the day, I’d read a post saying the Queen was “resting comfortably” at Balmoral under medical supervision.
+Someone had replied that “resting comfortably” was code for the end.
+I hoped they were wrong, but alas, it was not to be.
+Death comes to us all, yet I could not imagine the world without her.
+I am still in my thirties, and she had reigned my entire life.

 Dearest Lilibet, I know how you loved your papa, my son, and I know you will be as devastated as I am by this loss.
 But you must put those sentiments to one side now, for duty calls.
 The grief of your father's death will be felt far and wide, your people will need your strength and leadership.
 I have seen three great monarchies brought down through their failure to separate personal indulgences from duty.
 You must not allow yourself to make similar mistakes.
 And while you mourn your father, you must also mourn someone else: Elizabeth Mountbatten.
 For she has now been replaced by another person: Elizabeth Regina.
 The two Elizabeths will frequently be in conflict with one another.
 The fact is...the crown must win.
 Must ALWAYS win.”